lmcai/BOT-6276C-Phylogenomics/Lab2_IQTREE/README.md

 a.
 What is the best score from this tree?
 How does it compare to previous results?
 What is your explanation for the relative scores from the three jobs?
 Is this what you would have expected, and why?

+ANS: best score -6059.482 is lowest compared to prevous runs.
+The very short internal branches of the constraint search plus the lower likelihood score indicate that the constrained topology fit worse to the data.

 b.
 Check the support values of constrained nodes?
 Why are they all 100?

+ANS: becuase the relationship of the constrained nodes does not change during tree search, they are expected to occur 100% in the boostrap replicate trees.

 c.
 Do you notice super-short branches in the tree from the constrained search?
 Why could it be the case?

+ANS: see above.

 d.
 How different are the constrained and unconstrained versions of the output tree topologies?
 Was using the constraint necessary to get the "correct" relationships, based on our prior knowledge?

+ANS: the constrained relationship of monophyletic (Pongo,Hylobates,Tarsius_syrichta,Saimiri_sciureus), which includes Orangutans to Gibbons and Squirrel Monkey, is unrealistic.

 ######################################################
 # If you have access to HiperGator